 Kwame Holmes, Louisville, CO is a historian of urban, political, African American and LGBT experience along with a number of other sub-disciplines.
 Holmes has been published in a number of academic and popular journals and is the founder of Economies of Difference on the CU-Boulder campus.
 Holmes research is principally concerned with the history and dynamics of urban restructuring, or gentrification and on the implications of police violence upon urban economics.
 He has been a faculty member at University of Colorado-Boulder for 5 years.

-Hassan A. Latif, CAC II, Aurora, Colorado is CCJRC’s Board President.
+Hassan A. Latif, CAC II, Aurora, Colorado is CCJRC’s Board Vice President.
 After spending almost 18 years in Colorado penitentiaries, he was released in January 2006 and embarked on a career trying to help others avoid prison.
 In 2012 Hassan authored “Never Going Back: 7 Steps to Staying Out of Prison” (NGB) and founded Second Chance Center, Inc. (SCC).
 Second Chance Center has grown to become the preeminent reentry organization in the State of Colorado, in four short years.
 NGB is driving the mentoring program at SCC but is also supplementing pre-release curricula in prisons throughout Colorado and several other states.
 Hassan is married to Imani S. Latif and they have two children.

 Kathleen Lord, Denver, Colorado has represented criminal defendants in the state and federal courts since 1988.
 She has worked as a federal and state public defender and served as the Chief Appellate Deputy for the Colorado State Public Defender from 1996-2009.
 She is now in private practice specializing in criminal defense and appeals.
 She has been on the CCJRC Board since 2011.